Topological changes in the magnetic field of LQ Hya during an activity minimum: Time series analysis of photometry

-A period search of the light curve mean magnitudes $M$ revealed a spot cycle of the length $P_{\rm cyc} = 20.5$ yr.
+A period search of the light curve mean magnitudes $M$ indicates a spot cycle of the length $P_{\rm cyc} = 20.5$ yr.
+This estimate was obtained following the method description of \cite{Horne1986Period} and was done in an identical way to the cycle search performed by \cite{Lehtinen2016Photometry}.
 The activity cycle estimates for LQ Hya have not yet converged.
-Earlier reports have indicated a shorter cycle length increasing over time. \cite{Jetsu1993LQHya} found a cycle of 6.24 yr between 1984 and 1992 and \cite{Olah2009Cycles} found that this cycle had increased in length from 7 yr to 12.4 yr by the end of their dataset.
-Using more recent data extending to 2014, \cite{Lehtinen2016Photometry} reported longer cycle period estimates ranging from 14.5 yr to 18.0 yr, which approach our present period estimate.
-There has indeed been an extended increase in the mean brightness of LQ Hya from about 2002 to 2016 that together with a decreasing light curve amplitude can be attributed to a diminishing spot coverage \citep{ColeKodikara2019LQHya}.
-Between 2016 and 2017 the mean brightness has finally started to decrease again, indicating a resurgence of spot activity.
-This brightness maximum must be interpreted as an activity minimum since \cite{Cao2014LQHya} observed that the chromospheric activity of LQ Hya was decreasing during the extended phase of increasing brightness, indicating an anticorrelation between activity and brightness.
+Earlier reports indicated a shorter cycle length increasing over time. \cite{Jetsu1993LQHya} found a cycle of 6.24 yr between 1984 and 1992 and \cite{Olah2009Cycles} found that this cycle had increased in length from 7 yr to 12.4 yr by the end of their dataset.
+Using more recent data, extending to 2014, \cite{Lehtinen2016Photometry} reported longer cycle period estimates ranging from 14.5 yr to 18.0 yr, which approach our present period estimate.
+There was indeed an extended increase in the mean brightness of LQ Hya from about 2002 to 2016 that, together with a decreasing light curve amplitude, can be attributed to a diminishing spot coverage \citep{ColeKodikara2019LQHya}.